mendix/docs/content/refguide8/synchronize.md

 If the selected object has local changes, the following steps are performed:

-1. Update the server database with the changes from local database.
+1. The server database is updated with the changes from local database.
-1. Update the local database from server database.
+1. The local database is updated from the server database.
 This is useful in case the selected object has calculated attributes or has been modified in a before/after event handler microflow.

 If the selected object originated from the server (not created on the device), and no longer exists on the server (or is inaccessible due to the access rules), the local changes are not applied and the object is removed from the local database.
 In this case the value of the variable in the nanoflow for that object becomes `empty`.
 The server stores the discarded changes in the `System.SynchronizationFailure` entity to prevent data loss.